Monster: Living Off the Big Screen

-Monster: Living Off the Big Screen is a 1997 book in which John Gregory Dunne recounts his experiences as a screenwriter in Hollywood.
-The book focuses on the process of drafting the screenplay for Up Close & Personal (1996), a movie starring Robert Redford and Michelle Pfeiffer.
+Monster: Living Off the Big Screen is a nonfiction book by John Gregory Dunne published in 1997.
+The book recounts Dunne's experiences as a screenwriter in Hollywood, particularly the process of drafting the screenplay for Up Close & Personal (1996), a movie starring Robert Redford and Michelle Pfeiffer.
 It details the meetings, writing, rewriting and all the other struggles in the way of creating a sellable screenplay.
-It also describes how a film that started being about Jessica Savitch ends up being a Star Is Born-type film, where one character is a "rising star," and the person she/he is in love with becomes a "falling star."
+In the book, Dunne claims that Up Close & Personal started off as a biopic about television journalist Jessica Savitch, only to end up being a Star Is Born-type film, where one character is a "rising star", and the person she/he is in love with becomes a "falling star".